 Hives are very common but not contagious.
-They’re also known as urticaria.

-When to see your doctor
+When to see your doctor about hives or urticaria

 You should see your doctor if:

-- your child’s mouth or tongue swells or your child has trouble breathing
+- your child’s lips or tongue swells

 - your child is generally unwell or has a fever in addition to the hives

-To relieve the itch, you can apply calamine lotion liberally to the hives and let it dry.
+To relieve the itch, you can apply lots of calamine lotion to the hives and let it dry.
 Putting cold compresses on the hives or giving your child a cool shower or bath can also help.
 A spoonful of bicarbonate of soda added to a lukewarm bath might also help to ease the symptoms.